hrishikeshrt/dota2-match-rating/README.md

 * Teams with similar rating may be more interesting.
 * Teams with higher rating may be more interesting.

+### Surprise Factor
-**TODO**: Surprise-factor iplementation, which should assign higher score for either a close match between mismatched teams, or a stomp between closely matched teams.
+Assign higher score for either a close match between mismatched teams, or a stomp between closely matched teams.

+**Note**: Surprise factor implementation is still not ideal, since it uses team ratings to determine whether teams are equally matched or not, and the team rating is often not an exact measure of skill.

 ## Usage